computationalcognitivescience/lovelace/content/_part_iii/sim_subset_choice.md

 We pick up the conversation between Verbal and Formal from [Chapter 4 - Subset Choice](/lovelace/part_ii/subset#dialogue-1-formalizing-inviting-guests).
 Formal is very excited to share the computer simulations they implemented of the theoretical models Formal and Verbal created.
 Formal has some suggestions on how to use the simulations, which they explain to Verbal.

 {% indent 4 %}
 **Formal:** Welcome dr. Verbal!
-As promised, I have implemented three of our computational-level models in computer simulations.
+As promised, I have implemented computer simulations for three of our computational-level models.
 {% endindent %}

 {% indent 0 %}